ondrej-kvasnovsky/design-patterns-handbook/clean-code-patterns/always-unit-test.md

 ### Are there any excuses

 Many.

 One excuse I was personally fighting with was, "Should I write unit tests for code that might not be used, because it is just PoC or it is just a new product that have very low chance of success?".
 Why did I asked this question?
 Because I have spend really a lot of time to make sure our code is nearly 100% covered by tests.
-It was a lot of work just to implement all the time changing business logic.
+We have spent a lot of time by implementing all the business logic.
 Keep high test coverage required extra effort.
 Then a project was thrown away.
 All that work vanished for ever.

+Why to bother with tests anyway?
+First logical implication is that we never know what project is going to stay with us and what project is thrown away.
+But more importantly, we are professionals and we need to keep output of our work at the top level.
+We always need to create tests keeping test pyramid in mind.
+More unit tests than integration tests and more integration tests than end to end tests.